Royal Christmas message: History

-Traditionally, the message begins with the British national anthem God Save The King.
+Traditionally, the message begins with the British national anthem God Save the King (or Queen), (except for 1968, 1986–2000, 2002, and 2007 in which it ended the message).

 Broadcast

 The message typically combines a chronicle of that year's major events, with specific focus on the Commonwealth of Nations, and with the sovereign's own personal milestones and feelings on Christmas.
 It is one of the few instances when the sovereign speaks publicly without advice from any ministers of the Crown in any of the monarch's realms.
 Planning for each year's address begins months earlier, when the monarch establishes a theme and appropriate archival footage is collected and assembled; the actual speech is recorded a few days prior to Christmas.